ablab/spades/docs/input.md

 Note, that you should not specify PacBio CLR, Sanger reads or additional contigs as single-read libraries, each of them has a separate [option](running.md#input-data).

 See [examples](running.md#examples).

+## Reading NCBI SRA files

+NCBI SRA uses a binary format to store reads.
+SPAdes has an ability to read these files directly, so there is no need to convert them into intermediate FASTQ files.
+However, this brings additional dependency on NCBI SDK and therefore there might be compatibility issues.
+Overall, the following is required:

+  - SPAdes should be compiled with NCBI SDK support enabled (pass `-DSPADES_USE_NCBISDK=ON` to `spades_compile.sh`, disabled by default, enabled in release binaries).
+  - Input file should have `.sra` extension.
+  - Input file should be passed as interlaced (in case of paired-end reads) or single-end library.
+  - Read error correction does not support reading SRA files (so one should use `--only-assembler` command line option).

+SRA files could contain reads that were aligned to a reference.
+Reading of such files without a reference could be slow and SPAdes will produce a warning.
+For such files it is advised to  convert to FASTQ first.